 The people I say I hate?
 They are trapped inside stories that are destroying all of us.
 My mission, my religion, is to change those stories, or at least create a crack in them that will let something else grow from them, eventually.
 Probably not in my lifetime.

 Frankly, I’ve been in despair over this, thinking of all the beautiful, enlightened stories that already exist, have existed, that would change the world if only they were read by the people who need them most.

 But then I remember, those stories that changed me, they were written in times of darkness too.
 There has never been an ideal age.
 Hatred and dominance and destruction have been our realities since forever.
 Those stories I love, those stories that have been my lifeline?
 They were missives launched into an unknown future, like a message in a bottle, yet somehow, they arrived to me, and my life was altered forever.

 This is a long game, folks.
 Be the storytellers.

-Samantha Dunn is the executive editor of Coast Magazine and the author of several books, including the novel “Failing Paris” and a bestselling memoir, “Not By Accident: Reconstructing a Careless Life.”
-Sam’s work is anthologized in a number of places, including the short story anthology “Women on the Edge: Writing from Los Angeles,” which she co-edited.
+Samantha Dunn is the executive editor of Coast Magazine and the author of several books, including the acclaimed novel, FAILING PARIS, a bestselling memoir, NOT BY ACCIDENT: RECONSTRUCTING A CARELESS LIFE, and FAITH IN CARLOS GOMEZ: A MEMOIR OF SALSA, SEX, AND SALVATION, which she adapted for a special on Lifetime.
+Sam’s work is anthologized in a number of places, including the short story anthology WOMEN ON THE EDGE: WRTING FROM LOS ANGELES, which she co-edited.
 She has also written for the stage and has taken a few turns screenwriting as a member of the Writers Guild of America.
-She teaches at Chapman University, in the UCLA Extension Writers Program and at the Idyllwild Arts Center in California, and is an adviser in the PEN USA Emerging Voices program.
+She also teaches at Writing by Writers and Chapman University, serves as director of the Writers Camp at Esalen and is an adviser in the PEN America Emerging Voices program.